inovus-labs/Markdown-Resume/data/Dev-vi-ka/index.md

 **I am a fast learner.
 I consider myself open-minded and lookout for constuctive feedbacks to improve myself.**
 **I am good at working using my initiataive and i am felxible in my approach to work duties**
 # EDUCATION
-1.1st Year BCA in [Kristu Jyoti College of Management and Technology] (https://kjcmt.ac.in/) in Mahatma Gandhi University.
+1. 1st Year BCA in [Kristu Jyoti College of Management and Technology](https://kjcmt.ac.in/) in Mahatma Gandhi University.
 2023-Present.
-2.Completed Higher Secondary Education in SJBCBSE Nedumkunnam,Kottayam.
+2. Completed Higher Secondary Education in SJBCBSE Nedumkunnam,Kottayam.
 2021-2023
-3.Completed GRADE 10 from SJBCBSE Nedumkunnam, Kottayam.
+3. Completed GRADE 10 from SJBCBSE Nedumkunnam, Kottayam.
 2020-2021